zkrush/aleo-pool-client/docs/en/_document/aleo_testnet.md

 --machine-name #Device Name

-The program automatically initializes and run all GPUs.
+The program will automatically initialize and run all GPUs.

-check prover.log, If you can see information like these, program running normally.
+Check prover.log, if it matches the info given below, then the program is running properly.

 ```shell
 2022-12-28T11:30:32.719928Z  INFO  GPU{gpu_index=1}: aleo_pool_prover::prover::gpu: proving epoch=1146 proof_target=10000